PoseGravity: Pose Estimation from Points and Lines with Axis Prior

 \subsection{Constrained Least Squares Formulation}

-If we have two independent 2D-3D correspondences, equations \hyperref[eq:11]{11} to \hyperref[eq:13]{13} hold exactly.
+If we have two independent 2D-3D correspondences, \cref{eq:1,eq:2,eq:3} hold exactly.
 However, if we have more than two, then the left and right sides of those equations may not be equal, and we would seek to estimate the best $\mathbf{R}$ and $\mathbf{T}$ in the least squares sense.
-Following the formulation of \cite{SQPnP}, we note that a rotation of a vector $\mathbf{u}$ can be equivalently rewritten in the form:
+Following the formulation of \cite{SQPnP}, we note that a rotation of a vector $\mathbf{u}$ by $\mathbf{R}$ (\ie $\mathbf{Ru}$) can be equivalently written as:

-where $vec(\mathbf{R})$ is a row-flattened vector representation of $\mathbf{R}$.
-In our case, we only have 3 unique elements in our rotation matrix, so we can simplify the expression as:

 We refer to $\mathbf{U}$ as the matrix representation of vector $\mathbf{u}$.
-Squaring equations \hyperref[eq:11]{11} to \hyperref[eq:13]{13} and adding them together for all points and lines, we can work the equations into the following optimizable objective function:
+Substituting this form into \cref{eq:1,eq:2,eq:3}, the left-hand sides yield a set of residual error expressions that are linear in $\mathbf{r}$ and $\mathbf{T}$.
+To obtain the total cost, each expression is multiplied on the left by its transpose, and the results are summed across all point and line correspondences yielding the total sum of squared residuals.
+This leads to an objective function in the following form: